 - Level of innovation

 - Case for further development based on work to date and evidence from the literature

-- Quality of the project plan, including the technological content and risk mitigation strategy
+- Quality of the project plan, including the technical content, research methodology and risk mitigation strategy

 - Strength of the project team and management arrangements

 - Intellectual property (IP) and commercialisation strategy, including plans for adoption